kentsin/Kent-spacebook/content/pages/author-lists.md

 Convert
    Use https://tableconvert.com/?output=excel import data by copy all text from vscode then paste (choose import data from site) then select import data choose from the bottom of page YAML then copy
+   In vscode check : ' " if they break YAML  quote data if needed